jameskolwolf1/Whack-A-Prof/README.md

 2. Watch the pixel art tutorial (more info under Tutorials section).
 3. Do your own research on color theory, and pixel art.
 (Highly recommended but not enforced)
 4. Make sure to use the [ Apollo ](apollo.hex) color palette.
-5. Any graphic must be exported as a Scalable Vector Graphic (svg).
+5. Any graphic must be exported as a Scalable Vector Graphic (SVG).
 6. Use lots of references, check refs folder to see if there is references for your task.
 (Feel free to add your own references to the refs folder) <br>

 **Sprite Sheets**